 - Add context in the post copy: Use the text area to explain why you are asking the question and what you hope to learn.
 This adds depth and encourages comments beyond just a simple vote.

 - Follow up with the results: A day or two after the poll closes, create a new post sharing the results and your key takeaways.
 This closes the loop and provides value back to those who participated.
+If you need inspiration for what to ask, our list of 50+ LinkedIn poll ideas has ready-to-use examples for every goal.

 Example Prompt: A marketing agency leader could post a poll asking, "Which metric is a more accurate measure of content marketing ROI for your business?
 A) Lead Conversions, B) Brand Mentions/Share of Voice, C) Audience Growth, D) See Comments."